-Check-in will be available 9am to 4pm on Friday, September 27th at the Museum of the Rockies.
-However, if you will be arriving after 4pm, a late check-in will be available from 5:30pm to 7:30pm during the Parent & Family Reception at the Museum of the Rockies.
+Check-in will be available 9am to 3pm on Friday, October 1st at the Museum of the Rockies.
+However, if you will be arriving after 4pm, a late check-in will be available from 5 pm to 6 pm during the Parent & Family Reception at the Norm Asbjornson Hall.
+You are also welcome to send your student to the check-in at Museum of the Rockies.

 If you are unable to check in on Friday, please contact us at [email protected] to make special arrangements.

 Parent & Family Weekend parking is free for registered families!
 A parking pass will be provided at check-in which is valid for all Bobcat lots (lots 3, 4, 5, 6, 11, 12, 13, 15, and 18).
 See the MSU Parking Map for details.
 Parking passes for the weekend will allow families to park in any of the listed lots Friday through Sunday.